awesomeeng/awesome-server/README.md

 ### Starts With Paths

-A starts with *path* would match against any request where the given path matches against the beginning of the request path.
+A starts with *path* would match against any request where the given *path* matches against the beginning of the request *path*.

 ```
 server.router.add("GET","/test*",someHandler);